Singapore reports six more virus cases, taking tally to 24

 Earlier, Singapore had reported 18 cases of the virus, all with a history of recent travel to Wuhan.

-Rival financial centre Hong Kong reported its first coronavirus death on Tuesday, only the second outside mainland China in an outbreak that has killed more than 420 people and fueled fears for global economic growth.
+Rival financial centre Hong Kong reported its first coronavirus death on Tuesday, only the second outside mainland China in an outbreak that has killed more than 420 people and fuelled fears for global economic growth.
+(Reporting by John Geddie; Editing by Clarence Fernandez)